 Trusts are an extremely useful estate planning tool that can help individual protect assets, maintain eligibility for certain benefits, and transfer assets without them going through probate.
 In addition, while you may believe that establishing a trust is oniy something for the very wealthy, in reality, even people of relatively modest means can often benefit from establishing a trust.

-To determine whether a trust is appropriate in your situation, you should speak to a qualified estate planning attorney.
+To determine whether a trust is appropriate in your situation, you should speak to a qualified estate planning attorney / trust creation attorney.
 To schedule a consultation with one of our lawyers, call our office today or contact us online.

 Revocable Living Trusts